emilythestrangee/myDFIR_SOC/Day 21 - Mythic Agent Setup Tutorial.md

 ### 1. Introduction

-This session covers how to:

-- Perform an RDP brute force attack using Kali Linux.
-- Generate a Mythic C2 agent and host it.
-- Establish a C2 session from a compromised Windows server.

-- Exfiltrate a sensitive file to complete the attack chain.
+Goal: Perform an RDP brute force attack using Kali Linux, generate a Mythic C2 agent and host it, establish a C2 session from a compromised Windows server and exfiltrate a sensitive file to complete the attack chain.

 ---

 ### 2. Objective

 - Launch a brute force attack on a Windows server.
 - Run discovery and defense evasion commands.
 - Build and host a Mythic payload.
 - Download and execute the payload on the Windows target.
 - Establish a C2 session and exfiltrate the `passwords.txt` file.

 ---